laurentb/symfttpd/README.markdown

 aimed at lazy developers and sysadmins.

+`spawn` will configure and start a lighttpd server with a minimal configuration to serve one symfony project.

 `mksymlinks` will help you create all the necessary symbolik links to setup a project.
 It handles:

  * symfony symlinks (configurable)